quchen/prettyprinter/README.md

   6. SimpleDoc was renamed `SimpleDocStream`, to contrast the new `SimpleDocTree`.
-  7. In the ANSI backend, instead of providing an own colorization function for each color/intensity/layer combination, they have been combined in /color/ /colorDull/, /bgColor/, and /bgColorDull/ functions, which can be found in the ANSI terminal specific @prettyprinter-ansi-terminal@ package.
+  7. In the ANSI backend, instead of providing an own colorization function for each color/intensity/layer combination, they have been combined in `color`, `colorDull`, `bgColor`, and `bgColorDull` functions, which can be found in the ANSI terminal specific `prettyprinter-ansi-terminal` package.